Playlist for this post…

 The sacred burial ground consisted of a large group of cairns built atop a sweeping plateau.
 Because of its elevated position, sea breezes that were whispers in the grasses of the lower levels became almost gale force once they reached this hallowed spot.

 Sitting in the lee side of the cairn nearest to me, I rested for a while to catch my breath.
 Scraggly gorse bushes shivered and shook in the fierce gusts and over head the clouds scurried by like tufts of lambs wool.
 Curiously I realised that the stone behind me felt warm to the touch; possibly warmed by the early morning sun as it had risen in the east.

 Frustratingly I was unable to move or turn around, but even so I felt sure that it was the warm body of a strong muscular male.
 At that point I must have sank into a deeper level of sleep, but every now and then I became aware of an arm around my waist or lips brushing my throat.
-Later I tried to brush them off as tantalizing sensations invented by my subconscious.
-Or were they?
+Later I tried to brush them off as tantalising sensations invented by my subconscious, or were they?

 Upon waking, I felt disoriented and it seemed as if no time at all had passed, but one look at the sinking sun told a very different story…